soons1/tp/docs/DeveloperGuide.md

 1. User requests to list all contacts
 2. Elder Scrolls shows a list of all contacts
-3. User requests to delete a specific contact using its list index.
+3. User requests to delete a specific contact.
-4. Elder Scrolls deletes the contact based on its list index.
+4. Elder Scrolls deletes the specific contact.

     Use case ends.

 **Extensions**

 * 3a.
-The given list index is invalid.
+The specific contact given by the user is invalid.

     * 3a1.
 Elder Scrolls shows an error message.